-He was inducted into the Hockey Hall of Fame in 2001 and he is remembered as one of the most skilled two-way forwards to ever play in the NHL and for playing a major role in smashing the soft European stereotype.
+He was inducted into the Hockey Hall of Fame in 2001, and is remembered as one of the most skilled two-way forwards to ever play in the NHL.

 Recorded 106 points (48 goals, 58 assists) in 77 games in 1982-83

 Recorded 101 points (37 goals, 64 assists) in 73 games in 1983-84